 Currently, many issuers are reporting this type of information in stand-alone sustainability reports and/or other documents released throughout the year on different schedules from the typical annual disclosure cycle.
 Issuers may already be on GHG disclosure timelines with banks under sustainability-linked disclosure instruments and those timelines will typically be more relaxed than the Climate Disclosure Proposals will allow.
 Issuers will need to develop the procedures and capacity to develop and produce this disclosure in line with the usual AIF and [management information circular] disclosure requirements.
 In some cases, issuers are obtaining limited assurance reports from their auditors on this disclosure.
-The requirements for obtaining and filing consents from those auditors will need to be considered, and audit engagements will need to adjust to reflect new timing requirements and the eventual inclusion of those reports in offering documents.
-82
+The requirements will need to adjust to reflect new timing requirements and the eventual inclusion of those reports in offering document.82